twilight-rs/twilight/twilight-http/README.md

 Discord's API is HTTPS only.

 `twilight-http` has features to enable HTTPS connectivity with [`hyper`].
-These features are mutually exclusive. `rustls-native-roots` is enabled by default.
+These features are mutually exclusive. `rustls-platform-verifier` is enabled by default.

 #### `native-tls`